YuhwaUniverse/Portfolio/README.md

   #### 1) This test was conducted using modern and realistic parameters to ensure that it did not cause any excessive load to the 3 searching platforms.
   #### 2) The purpose of this report is to provide an overview of a load testing activity conducted using the Stepping Thread Group feature in Apache JMeter.
   #### 3) The primary focus of the report is to evaluate the load handling capabilities of three different searching platforms.
-  #### 4) The test was conducted under controlled conditions and with a predefined set of test scenarios, which may not fully represent the actual user behavior or the variability of network conditions.
+  #### 4) The test was conducted under controlled conditions and with a predefined set of test scenarios, which may not fully represent the actual user behavior or the variability of network conditions. <br><br>

 ## 8. Python OOP